qza/shotastic/README.md

-Listen for input on any x-window and go your thing !!!!
+Listen for input on any x-window and do your thing.